 Ride and Handling

 This is where things get a bit complicated for the 250 Adventure.
-Just like the 390, this one too sits on 43mm upside down forks and a monoshock at the rear, with 170mm and 177mm of travel respectively.
+Just like the 390, this one too sits on 43mm upside-down forks and a monoshock at the rear, with 170mm and 177mm of travel respectively.
 There’s a firmness to the setup that does not go unnoticed, both in a good way and bad.
 The 250 Adventure tips into corners with ease and feels impressively well balanced.
 Even with its tall riding stance, it is easy to get into a nice rhythm while riding on hilly roads and it doesn’t get nervous even if you encounter mid-corner bumps.
-On the flipside, however, the rigid suspension has a ripple effect on ride quality.
+On the flip side, however, the rigid suspension has a ripple effect on ride quality.
 The 250 ADV feels a tad bit too harsh when off-roading or riding over long stretches of broken roads.

 Braking hardware is identical to the 390 Adventure as well – a 320mm disc at the front and a 230mm one at the rear – giving it good stopping power.
 The MRF Tyres performed well in the wet weather conditions we encountered, and even under braking.

 Let me set the record straight right at the onset, if you are looking for an off-road motorcycle or one that will help you learn the tricks of the trade, the 250 Adventure – just like its elder sibling – isn’t the best choice you can make.
 You’d be much better off putting your money on the Xpulse or the Himalayan instead.
-That’s not to say that the 250 Adventure is no good off road, you can surely get your thrills out of riding some dirt trails.
-And it feels a lot less intimidating that the 390 ADV while doing so too.
+That’s not to say that the 250 Adventure is no good off-road, you can surely get your thrills out of riding some dirt trails.
+And it feels a lot less intimidating than the 390 ADV while doing so too.

 But it is on the road and around corners that the 250 Adventure really shines bright.
 Its upright riding stance and the punchy mid-range makes it a comfortable and enjoyable touring machine.
 And despite its tall stance, it feels absolutely at home attacking corners.